karolbrennan/webdesignbestpractices/README.md

 http://webdesignbestpractices.com

 ## Technology
 This site is very stripped down and simple.
-It's just HTML, CSS, basic PHP with a little bit of JavaScript.
+It's just HTML, CSS, and a little bit of JavaScript.

-### Development
-This project is built on the back of my own custom [Vagrant Box](https://github.com/codemasterkarol/vagrantbox)

 ### Languages Used
 - HTML
 - CSS
-- PHP
 - JavaScript

 ### Frameworks / Libraries Used